Last updated: June 10, 2026

 All weights fall within MSBAi 2-credit / 4-week program ranges.

-AI Attribution Log required on all capstone milestones and the final deck.
+AI Attribution Log required on all project milestones and the final deck.
 Graded component.
 Treated as core professional practice.

 Student effort: ~10-11 hrs/week (within MSBAi 8-12 hr target).